kkarimi/drone-on-digitalocean/README.md

     -var "DRONE_GITHUB_SECRET=<VCS-CLIENT-SECRET>"
 ```

-Alternative, you can set the following environment variables to not have to declare vars:
+Alternatively, you can set the following environment variables to not have to declare vars:

 TF_VAR_DO_TOKEN
 TF_VAR_DRONE_GITHUB_CLIENT